 There are also different cold-brew makers on the market for those who wish to invest even more money in their cold-brew adventures.
 A simple Amazon search will yield a myriad of results ranging from ten dollars to hundreds.

-How to Serve Cold Brew Coffee
+What to Add to Cold Brew Coffee

 The concentrate you just created isn’t really meant to be consumed straight.
 It should be poured over ice and combined with water.